HelgeG/idontime-bot/README.md

 If present, will set the time of exit.
 If not present, will use the default time specified in the `idontime.yaml` preference file.

 `'-d dd-mm-yyyy', '--date dd-mm-yyyy'`

-If present, will set the time of exit.
+If present, will set the date of the records.
 If not present, will use today's date.

 `'-u [USERNAME]', '--user [USERNAME]'`